quicwg/multipath/draft-ietf-quic-multipath.md

 anti-amplification limits as specified in {{Section 8 of QUIC-TRANSPORT}}.
-The attacker would need to send a separate challenge on each path used in the attack, and the amplification limits would apply to the amount of data sent that path.
+The attacker would need to send a separate challenge on each path used in the attack, and the amplification limits would apply to the amount of data sent by the server on that path.
 The attacker could get the same effect by opening many QUIC connections and conducting the attack on each of them, without negotiating the multipath option.